-Upon receipt of an INVITE identifying the COT feature, the COT AS checks to see if the P-DCS-TRACE-PARTY-ID header is present.
-If the header is present the COT AS MUST prompt the user to confirm that the trace is wanted.
+Upon receipt of an INVITE identifying the COT feature, the COT AS checks the contents of the P-DCS-TRACE-PARTY-ID header.
+If the P-DCS-TRACE-PARTY-ID header indicates the call is not anonymous the COT AS MUST prompt the user to confirm that the trace is wanted.

-If the received INVITE does not contain the P-DCS-TRACE-PARTY-ID header, the COT AS searches its network-based call logs to discover the identity of the anonymous caller identified in the request URI.
+If the P-DCS-TRACE-PARTY-ID header indicates the call is anonymous, the COT AS searches its network-based call logs to discover the identity of the anonymous caller identified in the Target-Dialog header.
 If the COT AS is not able to find the identity of the caller matching the call ID provided by the requester, the COT AS MUST fail the COT request by playing an error announcement to the requester, according to the procedures specified in Section 7.1.6.
 If the COT AS does find the identity of the caller matching the call ID provided by the requester, the COT AS MUST prompt the user to confirm that the trace is wanted.